-“Nankoweap” I had seen that word dozens of times, nearly always gracing the caption of a stunning photograph of ancient ruins nestled high above the water back-lit by an impossibly beautiful straight-shot view three miles downriver.
+“Nankoweap.”
+I had seen that word dozens of times, nearly always gracing the caption of a stunning photograph of ancient ruins nestled high above the water, back-lit by an impossibly beautiful straight-shot downriver view.

 Nankoweap.
 The humongous delta — the largest on the river in fact — named for Nankoweap Creek, which drains into the Colorado River at this spot where Nankoweap Canyon and Marble Canyon meet.

 To me, the name Nankoweap had become so synonymous with the ruins perched high above the river, which were not dwellings but granaries where the ancient inhabitants stored their food, that I had no idea this place held so much more.

 I had read about Nankoweap in countless captions, but never did I imagine I would see it for myself, and be able to view the remnants of its ancient civilization up close — let alone bed down in the Nankoweap Delta, where Ancient Puebloan people made their home nearly 1000 years ago in what had been one of the largest settlements inside the Grand Canyon.